madcapprince/dynamic-sheen/README.md

 Javascript Plug-in to add a sheen to text (using background-clip) or buttons/divs (shapes defined by css).
 Does not use jQuery.

+You can see it in action by viewing <a href="playground.mgallay.com/sheen">this demo</a>.

 Supported Browsers
 -----------------------------